tarasowski/javascript-pocketguide/html/002_flexbox-wesbos.md

 * We can use `align-items: center` to align items in the center of the container.
 But we can also use `align-itmes: flex-start` to align items of the start of the container, even the space is much more bigger such as the whole screen.

 * If you want to center something in the middle of the screen, you can use the comibation `justify-content: center; align-items: center` and it will automatically put the content in the middle of the screen.
 You need to add `height: 100vh` so you can use the whole available screen.

 * `align-items: baseline` aligns the items on the same line e.g. you have items with different sizes, they will be aligned on the baseline exactly in the middle.

 ![Base](https://css-tricks.com/wp-content/uploads/2018/10/align-items.svg)

+#### Align Content

+* `align-content:` takes the same parameters as `justify-content:` the main difference it works on the cross axis and not on the main axis.
+If we think about `justify-content: space-between` it takes and distributes it evenly along the `<div>` element.
+If we use `align-content: space-between` it aligns the content from top to bottom along the cross axis.

+* `align-items: center` will align the items in the center of the window.

+#### Align Self

+* With align self you can overrride the settings and align individual elements inside the container as you wish.

+#### Flexbox sizing